Order Online or Call

 1. Payments to Corporations

-• Most payments made to C corporations and S corporations are exempt, except for specific services such as:
+Most payments made to C corporations and S corporations are exempt.
+However, there are specific exceptions, including:

 • Legal services (reportable regardless of corporate status).